brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

   - More engaged product teams

 ::: notes
-- Delivery is automated -> less distractions -> Better productivity
+- So what benefits did these setups bring?
-- This also makes the users feel safe
+- First of all automating delivery means less distractions, and more productivity.
+And when you can trust this automation it gives security.
-- Short feedback loops -> less bugs, faster fixes -> Better Productivity
+- Short feedback loops let's you fix problems when they are fresh in your mind, which again increases productivity.
-- This also allows product to see POCs faster and be more engaged.
+- All of this also allows product to come closer to developers as Proof of Concept development is quick.
 :::

 ---